jimburton/sudoku/README.md

 supply of new Sudoku puzzles satisfying the above two properties?
 You should of course make use of the functions you already have.

-Do not forget to add appropriate properties that test your functions.
+If you undertake the extensions, be sure to add appropriate properties that test your new functions in the test suite, `tests/TestSudoku.hs`.